enspiral/handbook/agreements/financial.md

 #### Core Fund

-The core fund is controlled by the Foundation Board.
+The core fund is controlled by the Foundation Board (Board).
 These funds are flagged for operational expenses and providing an economic runway.

-The board is expected to maintain a viable level for the core fund account \(e.g. minimum of 12 months of fixed expenses\) and to periodically allocate any surplus to the approved collaborative funding processes of their choice.
+The Board is expected to maintain a viable level for the core fund account \(e.g. minimum of 12 months of fixed expenses\) and to periodically allocate any surplus to the approved collaborative funding processes of their choice.

 #### Collaborative Funds